nextauthjs/next-auth/www/docs/tutorials/testing-with-cypress.md

 `npm install --save-dev cypress cypress-social-logins @testing-library/cypress`

 :::note
-If you are using username/password based login, you will not need the `cypress-social-login` dependency.
+If you are using username/password based login, you will not need the `cypress-social-logins` dependency.
 :::

 Cypress will install and initialize the folder structure with example integration tests, a folder for plugins, etc.